AEG Live to put Michael Jackson on trial in own death

 Jackson died two weeks before his "This Is It" comeback concerts, organized by AEG Live, were to have debuted in London in the summer of 2009.

 "I don't know how you can't look to Mr. Jackson's responsibility there," AEG lawyer Marvin Putnam said.
 "He was a grown man."
-Putnam was interviewed for "Michael Jackson: The Final Days," a CNN documentary that will premiere at 10 p.m.
+Putnam was interviewed for "Michael Jackson: The Final Days," a CNN documentary that will premier at 10 p.m.
 Friday.

 "Mr. Jackson is a person who was known to doctor shop," Putnam said.
 "He was known to be someone who would tell one doctor one thing and another doctor something else."